hgyxbll/cheat/README.md

 		cheat_assert_not(2 + 2 == 5);
 	)

-Section 1 presents the basic use case.
+The following section presents the basic use case;
-You can skip to section 2 if you are only looking for an overview.
+ you can skip to section 2 if you are only looking for an overview.

 ## 1   Getting Started